magento/merchdocs/src/sales/shipments-create.md

 title: Creating a Shipment
 ---

-The following instructions walk you through the process of creating a shipment for Magento Shipping.
+The following instructions walk you through the process to create a shipment in Adobe Commerce or Magento Open Source.
 If you have Inventory Management enabled, you may want to review [Creating Shipments with Inventory Management]({% link catalog/inventory-shipment-create.md %}).

 If you have Inventory Management enabled, select a [source]({% link catalog/inventory-sources.md %}) (or location) and an amount of quantity to send per line item.
 For complete details, see [Creating Shipments with Inventory Management]({% link catalog/inventory-shipment-create.md %}).